IJuanTM/simpl/README.md

 Set up a localhost for your project.
 If you're using WAMP or XAMPP, you can do this by creating a new virtual host.
 If you're using plain Apache, you will have to create a new configuration file in the `sites-available` folder and enable it using `a2ensite`. _Make sure the document root is set to the `public` folder of your project._

 Now if you open your browser and go to your localhost url of this project, you should see the default landing page.
-If the page doesn't have any styling there is a chance there was an issue compiling the Sass files, you can try to fix this by running the `build` script again manually using `npm run build`.
+If the page doesn't have any styling, there is a chance there was an issue compiling the Sass files; you can try to fix this by running the `build` script again manually using `npm run build`.

 ### Step 5: Install add-ons (optional)

-Simpl comes with a few add-ons, these are optional and can be added to a clean install of Simpl.
+Simpl comes with a few add-ons, these are optional and can be added to a clean installation of Simpl.
 To install an add-on, you can use the `simpl-addon` package.
 This package allows you to easily install add-ons using npx.

 Navigate to your project directory and run: